pedromundo/Depth2Mesh/README.md

+##Note: V2 is coming soon with several improvements
 # Depth2Mesh
 A tool to convert Grayscale depth maps to various mesh/point cloud formats.
 I began development on this because I couldn't find a tool or library to get a nice meaty point cloud off depth images, using photoshop/maya/etc usually ended up discarding a lot of info from the depth image.